700/900 Quick Steer Roll Correction

 The Quick Steer Roll Correctors are unique because they have an integrated steering arm, the typical/generic approach has a been a long bolt installed with a spacer off the steering arm and a separate spacer for the ball joint bracket.
 This is far from ideal because you are putting a large cantilevered single shear load on the bolt that supports the tie rod / rod end and this can lead to failure.
 The Quick Steer Roll Correctors have integrated steering arms that are compatible with the factory tie rod ends, this means no overloading in single shear.
 The new steering arm also presents an opportunity to modify the steering leverage ratio.
 The Quick Steer Roll Correctors have multiple steering leverage ratio options, The stock ratio is available, 20%, and 35% quicker ratio option.
 For comparison sake, the power steering has a 3.5 lock to lock ratio stock, 20% is 2.8 and 40% is 2.3.

 These parts received extensive computer-aided testing and stress simulations to help remove any access weight and keep the part strong and stiff.

 The Ackermann angle is a somewhat complicated concept for tuning but we left the option available to those who like to tinker or want to tweak things.
 As the part ships there is a "slug" or insert that locks out the adjustment, we also include a blank insert that can be drilled in any position you like.
 Extra blank inserts are also available.

-These are beneficial too if your car is lowered 1.25" or more then factory ride height.
+These are beneficial if your car is lowered 1.25" or more from factory ride height.